Life on Mars: Liquid water

 In June 2000, possible evidence for current liquid water flowing at the surface of Mars was discovered in the form of flood-like gullies.
 Additional similar images were published in 2006, taken by the Mars Global Surveyor, that suggested that water occasionally flows on the surface of Mars.
 The images showed changes in steep crater walls and sediment deposits, providing the strongest evidence yet that water coursed through them as recently as several years ago.

 There is disagreement in the scientific community as to whether or not the recent gully streaks were formed by liquid water.
 Some suggest the flows were merely dry sand flows.
 Others suggest it may be liquid brine near the surface, but the exact source of the water and the mechanism behind its motion are not understood.

 In July 2018, scientists reported the discovery of a subglacial lake on Mars, 1.5 km below the southern polar ice cap, and extending sideways about 20 km, the first known stable body of water on the planet.
 The lake was discovered using the MARSIS radar on board the Mars Express orbiter, and the profiles were collected between May 2012 and December 2015.
 The lake is centered at 193°E, 81°S, a flat area that does not exhibit any peculiar topographic characteristics but is surrounded by higher ground, except on its eastern side, where there is a depression.
+However, subsequent studies disagree on whether any liquid can be present at this depth without anomalous heating from the interior of the planet.
+Instead, some studies propose that other factors may have led to radar signals resembling those containing liquid water, such as clays, or interference between layers of ice and dust.